 Features and design

 When we received a carton containing the A5000, it was so light we thought it was empty.
 But there it was, nestled in the bubble wrap.
 Sony claims it’s the “world’s lightest interchangeable lens camera,” and at 7.4 ounces without the battery and card – 9.5 with – it’s really feathery.
-Now, in the real world with a lens, it’s closer to a pound but it’s definitely lighter than the $799 Olympus OM-D E-M10 kit we just reviewed, as well as Canon’s EOS Rebel SL1, the world’s lightest DSLR at 14.36 ounces with just the battery/card.
+Now, in the real world with a lens, it’s closer to a pound but it’s definitely lighter than the $700 Olympus OM-D E-M10 kit, as well as Canon’s $500 EOS Rebel SL1, the world’s lightest DSLR at 14.36 ounces with just the battery/card.

 The A5000 is so light that we thought the box it came in was empty.

 While the A5000 is hardly the size of a smartphone, you’ll have no troubles carrying this one around all day.
-We also love the fact the A5000 is light on your wallet since it’s $499 with a lens, among the cheapest ILCs around; while cameras like the Olympus PEN E-PM2 costs less, those are older models that are nearing the end of their lifespan.
+The camera is the replacement of what used to be called the NEX-series, which included the NEX-5T – an interchangeable lens camera with similar attributes.
+We also love the fact the A5000 is light on your wallet since it’s $450 with a lens, among the cheapest ILCs around.
 Interestingly, when the A5000 was announced at CES, the price was going to be $599, rather than the current $499.
 This just shows how soft the camera market is, as manufacturers prime the pump with low prices to counter falling sales.
 In other words, their pain is your gain.
 And when you take a step back, it’s pretty incredible you can now buy an interchangeable lens, 20.1MP APS-C sensor camera kit for less than $500 – the price of some enthusiast digicams with tiny imaging chips.

 The top deck has stereo mics, a built-in flash, power on/off lever, and a combo zoom toggle/shutter button.
 There is no hot shoe or mode dial, and almost all of your major adjustments will be done via the menu system (more on this in a bit).
 The shutter sits atop the textured grip, which feels OK but since the camera is so small, it doesn’t have the depth of larger models.
 As always, do your own hands-on before buying; we found it reasonably comfortable.